sofyacalvin/ECE3400-Group3/docs/milestones/Milestone4.md

 [![Dijkstra's (2)](http://img.youtube.com/vi/j25lZeRPJQ8/0.jpg)](https://www.youtube.com/watch?v=j25lZeRPJQ8)

 However, they do not fully finish, and would then fail to send a _done_ signal.
-This is why we chose to revert to our functional DFS code with backtracking for this lab, but we will finish up Dijkstra's later.
+This is why we chose to revert to our functional DFS code with backtracking for this milestone, but we will finish up Dijkstra's later.

 Although the display is (mostly) functional, the solid colors used are generally unappealing.
 We plan to change the graphics to use images for the ground, background, and walls.
 We also want to display our robot with a more appealing icon, instead of just an arrow.
 In addition, the small squares between walls will be addressed to blend in with walls and/or the ground to make the grid appear more seamless.